Courts in the Classroom

 Court History and

 from the National Council

 on Public History

-CITC programming has won recognition from a wide variety of national and regional organizations for its work in developing programming about Indiana's courts.
-Recent recognitions include the ABA's 2009 Law Day award, the 2010 Indiana Bar Foundation Law-Related Education award, and the 2011 National Council on Public History's Outstanding Public History Project award.
+CITC has won recognition from a wide variety of national and regional organizations for its work in developing programming about Indiana's courts.
+Recognitions include the ABA's Law Day award, the Indiana Bar Foundation's Law-Related Education award, and the National Council on Public History's Outstanding Public History Project award.